 The disadvantages of diesel generators are that they produce more noise than gas generators, and don't do well running at low load levels.

 Propane is often the fuel of choice for many casual generator users.
-Propane tanks are easily obtainable and easy to transport.
-Propane burns cleanly, and can be used from the smaller tanks or stored near a home in underground tanks for long term storage.
+Propane tanks are easily obtainable and easy to use and transport.
+Propane burns cleanly, and can be used from the smaller tanks or stored near a home in an underground fuel tank for long term storage.
 Propane generators are much quieter than gas or diesel generators.

 Propane has disadvantages in very cold weather, as it slowly turns to liquid as the temperature drops.
 Below -44 degrees Fahrenheit, propane no longer burns because it's completely liquid.

 There are definite advantages to solar powered generators, but there are some very real drawbacks as well.
-Solar generators cost nothing to charge, make zero noise, and are obviously environmentally friendly.
+Solar generators cost nothing to charge, make zero noise, and are obviously environmentally friendly safe, since they don't produce carbon monoxide.
 However, they are also expensive, take a long time to charge, and have a limited power output.

 A dual (or tri) fuel generator is a way of getting the best of both (or three) worlds.
 With a portable generator with multiple fuel options, you never need to run out of fuel.
 The most common dual fuel generators use propane and gasoline.
 When you run low on gasoline, you can switch over to propane immediately.

-There are only a couple of downsides to a dual fuel generator.
+Dual fuel generators may seem like the best portable generators when it comes to fuel options, but there are a couple of downsides.
 First, they're more expensive than your normal single fuel generator, because of the extra parts necessary.
 Dual fuel generators are also more costly to repair, and larger and heavier than equivalent models.
 But in many cases, those few disadvantages are more than outweighed by the plusses of a dual fuel system.